BichHoang8968/pgspider/README.md

 Limitation with modification and transaction:
 - Sometimes, PGSpider cannot read modified data in a transaction.
 - It is recommended to execute a modify query(INSERT/UPDATE/DELETE) in auto-commit mode.
 If not, a warning "Modification query is executing in non-autocommit mode.
 PGSpider might get inconsistent data." is shown.
-- Can not execute INSERT query with IN clause.
 - RETURNING, WITH CHECK OPTION and ON CONFLICT are not supported with Modification.

 ## Contributing